-Modify your diet to include nourishing, organic foods including a lot of whole grains, fresh fruits (whole fruit, not
+- Modify your diet to include nutritional fats, organic foods, fresh vegetables, and fruits (whole fruit, not

-fruit juice), and fresh vegetables.
+fruit juice).
+Minimize carbohydrates and grains especially wheat.
 Complement this with a good supplementation program that provides multiple vitamins and minerals.
 Nutritional supplements do not cure or prevent illness

 and disease.
 They only give the body the extra nutrition it needs to